 3 – Greater worldwide appeal.

 Languages like French, Arabic, and Spanish are spoken by billions around the world in commerce and daily life.
-While it’s common music_businessfor people to think the United States is the end-all of music, a sale to a fan in Qatar or Cambodia is still a sale.
+While it’s common for people to think the United States is the end-all of music, a sale to a fan in Qatar or Cambodia is still a sale.

 With Internet-based music sales quickly dominating the music business, the global market is wide open.
 Singing in multiple languages with the internet’s global reach will instantly give you more online sales appeal.